briangreenery/bran/README.md

 bran is a tool for building the same source code across multiple remote platforms.

+# Security Warning

+This tool is completely insecure.
+It currently uses unauthenticated HTTP to send commands to workers.

 ## Simple Usage

 ### On the "master" (a server that your client and all your workers can access):